 70% of shoppers admit that the price of the product influences their buying decisions across categories.
 Another study says a prospective buyer will visit 3 or more sites to be assured of the pricing competencies before making the buying decision.
-Trigger happy customers are also price-sensitive customers.
+Trigger-happy customers are also price-sensitive customers.
 If 60% of the decision-making process is purely a price-play, brands should take this into cognizance and start treading this landscape meticulously.

-Determining the right product price is vital for ecommerce brands, as consumers' buying behavior alters significantly through it.
-Most consumers compare similar products on the same or different ecommerce stores before making the final buying decision.
+Determining the right product price is vital for e-commerce brands, as consumers’ buying behavior alters significantly through it.
+Most consumers compare similar products on the same or different e-commerce stores before making the final buying decision.
 Their decisions are influenced by promotions, offers, referrals, preferred retailers, etc.

 Some consumers might even try to reach out to a brick-and-mortar store and compare the price with online stores for buying products at the lowest price.

 Pricing intelligence is a technique retailers use to stay ahead of the competition.
-It helps brands monitor and analyzes factors like consumer behavior, price trends, and response to price changes.
+It helps brands monitor and analyze factors like consumer behavior, price trends, and response to price changes.
 These factors enable brands to develop pricing strategies, boost sales, grow market share and consumer base, and increase revenue.

-Because of the dynamic nature of ecommerce as a business, pricing intelligence becomes one of the vital tools to combat competition and increase revenues.
+Because of the dynamic nature of e-commerce as a business, pricing intelligence becomes one of the vital tools to combat competition and increase revenues.

 4 Important KPIs for Developing Pricing Intelligence